Panzanella Salad (Sprouted Garlic Bread Edition)

 3 slices sprouted bread, well toasted

-6 cloves garlic (optional, to rub on each side of toasted bread)
+6 cloves garlic (optional, to rub on both sides of toasted bread)

 ½ cup extra virgin olive oil

-¼ cup apple cider vinegar (reduce by 2 tsb if you prefer less zesty-ness)
+¼ cup apple cider vinegar (reduce by 2 tsp if you prefer less zing)

-4 small cloves of garlic that can be minced using a microplane, small grater or knife.
+4 small garlic cloves, minced (use a microplane, fine grater, or knife)

 1 (10 oz) container cherry tomatoes, chopped